It’s finally happened:

 You also have to be careful when purchasing these, as some shops will sell the Flying Fox as a Siamese algae eater.
-Flying Foxes are more aggressive and not as good with eating algae (making them useless for our purposes).
+These imposters are more aggressive and not as good with eating algae.

 Nerite snails are one of the few snails that are reported to eat hair algae.

 - They eat most types of algae (green algae, hair algae, green spot algae, etc).

 - Commonly available ones are usually unsightly mud brown ones.